 This was a fun issue that I just went through hours of troubleshooting to resolve.
-If you use .local domains for local dev environment or just to setup local name resolution in your Windows hosts file, there could be a delay in DNS resolution due to Apple’s Bonjour service.
+If you use .local domains for local dev environment or just to setup local name resolution in your Windows hosts file, there could be a delay in DNS resolution due to Apple’s Bonjour service, win loss analysis.
 You can either remove the Bonjour service completely or refrain from using .local in your hosts file.
 I replaced all my .local entries with .loc and now my resolution is instant instead of taking 2 seconds.
 Use a sub-domain instead of a special TLD.

 I had a problem with Visual Studio after a service pack update.
 I was unable to create a C++ project.
 The project dialog would just disappear and then come right back.
 I’m not sure if the SP1 update caused the issue, if it was a combination of SP1 and a custom installation directory of Visual Studio, or something entirely unrelated.
 I searched for a fix all over the internet and came up blank.
 I decided to try uninstalling and reinstalling Visual Studio.
 However, once the uninstaller opened I decided to give the repair a try.
 After repairing the installation and rebooting, I can now create C++ projects again.
 So if you are having a similar problem, give that a shot.
 It worked for me.
 Sometimes it’s a simple fix.